sailhouse/email-confirmation/README.md

 This service integrates with Sailhouse by:

-1. Receiving push events from Sailhouse at the `/api/subscribe` endpoint
+1. Receiving push events from Sailhouse at the `/api/subscribe` endpoint.
+Our website populates these events when someone subscribes.
 2. Processing the event to send a confirmation email
 3. Publishing confirmation events when users verify their email
 4. Generating summary reports of subscription activity

 ### Setting Up Sailhouse

-1. Create a push subscription pointing to your Netlify function:
+1. Create a _push_ subscription pointing to your Netlify function:

    ```bash
    https://your-netlify-app.netlify.app/api/subscribe